tangentsoft/pidp8i/doc/os8-patching.md

 Extensions kit.
 Until it is verified, applying this patch is *not* recommended.

-`PAL8-21.22.4M` is broken and doubly mis-labeled.
+`PAL8-21.22.4 M` is broken and doubly mis-labeled.
 Mis-label #1: It is an optional, not mandatory patch.
 Mis-label #2: It is for product sequence `35.14`, the `V13` codeline of `PAL-8` that, like `ABSLDR V6`, is in the Device Extensions kit.
 The breakage: Source listing